Ostsiedlung: Prussia and the Baltics

-Hungary
+Transylvania

 While Hungary was never conquered by the Holy Roman Empire and was never in focus of German settlement, it still had a sizable German population.
 During the 11th century, Stephen I of Hungary invited German priests, abbots, and churchmen to found monasteries and promote the conversion of Hungary.
 Eventually these Germans' descendants started to fill other occupations, becoming merchants, clerks, and farmers, etc. and were granted the status of free peasants.
 In 1149, Géza II invited German settlers to Southern Transylvania.
 Written records call them "Flamands", "Teutons", and "Latins".
 The term "Saxons" appeared in 1206, and became the official term for local Germans in 1231.
 The term represented legal status rather than nationality.
 The Transylvanian Saxons have diverse origins, their pottery, art, and liturgy were not uniform.
 In the 12th and 13th centuries, more Germans arrived in Hungary, living in dispersed villages known as Königsboden.
 By the mid-13th century, their importance in trade (especially in Pozsony, Pest and Nagyszombat) and gold and silver mining (especially in Beszterce and Radna) grew significant.

 When Stephen I married Gisela of Bavaria, many German knights came to Hungary, joining its military.
 They were often rewarded with large estates and entry into the nobility.
 In 1224, Andrew II signed a charter laying out the duties and rights of the Germans in the kingdom.
 The king defined their duties such as the payment of tax, military service, and housing of the king and his officials.
 In exchange, they were able to elect their priests and officials independently and their merchants were exempt from customs duties.
 Their markets were also not taxed.
 No outsider was allowed to receive villages or estates in German land where only the monarch and the Count of Hermannstadt had jurisdiction.